aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 The details of just [six algorithms](https://www.gov.uk/government/collections/algorithmic-transparency-reports) were published the following year and publication resumed early this year with the details of [an algorithm developed](https://www.gov.uk/government/publications/cabinet-office-automated-digital-document-review) for the Cabinet Office.

-The FSA technology was ultimately shelved because the Agency decided that there were "ethical concerns" that data on demographics and the type of food prepared in different outlets "could result in biases for certain types of businesses".
+The FSA technology was ultimately shelved because the Agency decided there were "ethical concerns" that data on demographics and the type of food prepared in different outlets "could result in biases for certain types of businesses".
 Also, many councils had found their own solutions to the backlog.

 **How it works**